lizmat/articles/5to6-phasers.md

 Caveat when using BEGIN in modules in Perl 6
 --------------------------------------------
-Modules in Perl 6 are pre-compiled by default, as opposed to Perl 5 which does not have any pre-compilation of modules.
+Modules in Perl 6 are pre-compiled by default, as opposed to Perl 5 which does not have any pre-compilation of modules or scripts.

 > As a user or developer of Perl 6 modules, you do not have to think about
 > whether a module should be pre-compiled (again) or not: this is all done
 > automatically under the hood when installing a module.
 And it is done
 > automatically on first usage after an update of Rakudo Perl 6.
-The only
+And as
+> a developer, it is done automaticall every time you have made a change
-> thing you might notice is a small delay when loading a module (again) in
+> to a module you are developing.
+The only thing you might notice is a
-> such a case.
+> small delay when loading a module (again) in such a case.

 This means that the `BEGIN` block is only executed whenever the pre-compilation occurs, **not** every time the module is loaded.
 This is